DEW Point Program

 DEWPoint Successes in Acquisition of Grant Funding

 The summer of 2009 was truly a summer of excellence in extramural funding for our Department, and served as a marker of the maturation of our Department’s DEWPoint Program.
 While DEWPoint has seen many successes over the past several years, in 2009 it achieved special prominence.
-DEWPoint Program faculty have now obtained important and elusive grant funding for their research, and Departmental Chairman Dr. Irwin R. Merkatz is rightfully proud of the all the efforts put into these accomplishments.
+DEWPoint Program faculty have now obtained important and elusive grant funding for their research and Dr. Irwin R. Merkatz is rightfully proud of the all the efforts put into these accomplishments.
 Some examples of the plethora of recent success through the DEWPoint Program are:

 Dr. Francine Einstein, Division of Maternal Fetal Medicine, has been awarded a highly sought-after and prestigious independent researcher R01 Award from the NIH’s Roadmap Epigenomics Program ($2.03 million).
 Dr. Einstein will study “Genome-Wide DNA Methylation Profiles Associated with Abnormal Intrauterine Growth”, offering a novel hypothesis that conditions during fetal development alter epigenetic patterns of DNA methylation in non-embryonic stems cells which may be a marker for, or contribute to, susceptibility to Type 2 Diabetes Mellitus and other age-related diseases.
 The study will utilize an innovative technology, developed by Dr. John Greally, Director of the Center for Epigenomics at Einstein and co-Investigator for this study, to map epigenome-wide DNA methylation in non-embryonic stem cells of neonates exposed to abnormal intrauterine conditions marked by the extremes of birth weight.
 Dr. Einstein hopes that understanding the complex epigenetic underpinnings of fetal origins of adult disease may not only provide insight in to the developmental contributions to chronic diseases, like diabetes but may further enhance our understanding of many other age-related diseases.